Second Life Thailand Project

 • Projects can be developed anywhere in the world and may include any of the seven types of plastic, plus composite materials that include plastic.

-Review the Develop a Project under Verra’s Plastic Program: A Quick Guide to familiarize yourself with the project development and registration process.
+• For a high-level overview, review the “How to Develop a Project under Verra’s Plastic Program: A Quick Guide” (PDF) to familiarize yourself with the project development and registration process.

 Please note that Verra staff cannot assist you with the development of a project.
 We can only respond to questions related to our rules and requirements.
 Some projects may decide to engage a developer or consultant to assist with the project development process.